Microsoft DP-420 Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB Exam Practice Test

 You need to make the contents of container1 available as reference data for an Azure Stream Analytics job.

-Solution: You create an Azure function that uses the Azure Cosmos 08 for NoSQL change feed as a trigger and an Azure event hub as the output.
+Solution: You create an Azure Data Factory pipeline that uses Azure Cosmos DB Core (SQL) API as the input and Azure Blob Storage as the output.

 Does this meet the goal?